vojay-dev/vojay-dev.github.io/_posts/2024-03-14-starcraft-data-pipeline.md

 ![DAG]({{site.baseurl}}/images/blog/2024-03-14-13.png)

-We will look at some of the key elements of these task groups.
+We will now look at some of the key elements of these task groups.

 ### Get data